iterative/mlem.ai/content/docs/command-reference/create.md

 ## Description

-Metadata files (with `.mlem` file extension) can be created for [MLEM Objects](/doc/user-guide/basic-concepts#mlem-objects) using this command.
+`.mlem` metafiles can be created for
+[MLEM Objects](/doc/user-guide/basic-concepts#mlem-objects) using this command.
-This is particularly useful in filling up configuration values for environments and deployments.
+This is particularly useful for configuring environments and deployments.

 Each MLEM Object, along with its subtype (which represents a particular implementation), will accept different configuration arguments.
 The list of